Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios-wwdc-18230.md

 This video available on the **official Apple website** ([session 230](https://developer.apple.com/videos/play/wwdc2018/230/)) aims at highlighting the essential elements that will provide an optimal user experience for visual impaired people.
 </br><img style="max-width: 700px; height: auto;" alt="" src="./images/iOSdev/wwdc18-230.png" />
-</br></br>Various contents and their video timelapse are indicated hereunder :
+</br></br>Various contents and their video timelapse are indicated hereunder:

 - [Transparency and blurring](#TransparencyAndBlurring) (03:07)
 - [Contrast](#Contrast) (04:38)